larsks/airdancer-slack/docs/index.md

 You can start a private chat with the Airdancer app; in this case, you don't need to use the `/dancer` command; you can just send the commands as regular messages.

+## For more information

+You can find more information, project source code, etc, in our GitHub repository, <https://github.com/larsks/airdancer-slack>.